benji24290/benji24290/README.md

 ### Hi there, I'm Beni 👋
 <!--
-## I'm a Full-Stack Developer located in Bern!
+## I'm a Full Stack Developer located in Bern!

 - 🔭 I’m currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything 🤣